 Circuits may be attached to primary transducers which correct the primary output for sensor non-linearities and temperature effects and which convert output to standard units.
 Standard modern barometer versions comprise the barometer sensor, the microcomputer unit (including the display) and an interface circuit to communicate with any data logger or automatic weather station.

-Electronic barometers which have more than one transducer or sensing element generally calculate a weighted mean of the outputs from each of the sensors and establish the resultant pressure with a resolution of 0.1 hPa.
+Electronic barometers which have more than one transducer or sensing element generally calculate a weighted mean of the outputs from each of the sensors and establish the resultant pressure with a resolution of at least 0.1 hPa.
 During calibration, each of the sensing elements can be checked with a resolution of 0.01 hPa.
-This should not lead operators to believe that the sensor accuracy is better than 0.1 hPa (see section 3.10.3.4).

-3.3.5 Errors and faults with electronic barometers
+3.2.7 Sources of error and inaccuracy

-3.3.5.1 Calibration drift
+3.2.7.1 Drift between calibrations

-Calibrationdrift is one of the key sources of error with electronic barometers.
+Drift between calibrations is one of the key sources of error with barometers.
 It is often greater when the barometer is new and decreases with the passage of time.
 Step jumps in calibration may occur.

-In order to maintain the acceptable performance of a barometer, the calibration corrections applied to the readings must be checked at relatively frequent intervals, for example, annually, for early detection and replacement of defective sensors.
+In order to maintain the acceptable performance of a barometer, the calibration corrections applied to the readings must be checked at relatively frequent intervals, for example, starting annually, for early detection and replacement of defective sensors.

 The need to check frequently the calibration of electronic barometers imposes an additional burden on National Meteorological Services, particularly on those with extensive barometer networks.
 The ongoing cost of calibration must be taken into consideration when planning to replace mercury barometers with electronic barometers.